Assistant Professor Granger

-The goals of the Department of Theatre & Dance are to provide a liberal arts education, to provide pre-professional training in theatre and dance, to provide a cultural environment for the community, and to provide opportunities for creative and research activities.
-Theatre and dance are particularly related to the liberal arts because they embrace so many aspects of the human experience and comment so vividly on the human condition.
-Encompassed in the department’s approach to the arts of theatre and dance is concern for the education of the individual and for career-oriented training.
+The goals of the Theatre program are to provide a liberal arts education, pre-professional training in theatre, a cultural environment for the community, and opportunities for creative and research activities.
+Theatre is particularly related to the liberal arts because it embraces so many aspects of the human experience and comment so vividly on the human condition.
+Encompassed in the department’s approach to theatre is concern for the education of the individual and for career-oriented training.

-The department produces a balanced season of classical and contemporary plays and dance performances in the Main Theatre and Studio Theatre of the Chappelear Drama Center.
+The department produces a balanced season of classical and contemporary plays in the Main Theatre and Studio Theatre of the Chappelear Drama Center.
 Participation in these productions is open to the entire University community.
-Except in works where race, ethnicity, or gender is required, casting is decided on ability alone.
-Classes are held in the CDC, as well as the Jannuzi Dance Studio in the Simpson-Querrey Fitness Center.
-This state-of-the-art studio offers a large and fully sprung hardwood floor.
+Except in works specifics of race, ethnicity, or gender are required, casting is decided on ability alone.
+Classes are held in the CDC.

-Courses in the department are designed to include all aspects of theatre and dance, from history and theory through all phases of performance and production.
-Majors are required to have an inclusive theatre and dance experience, as well as a liberal arts education.
+Courses in the department are designed to include all aspects of theatre, from history and theory through all phases of performance and production.
+Majors are required to have an inclusive theatre experience, as well as a liberal arts education.

-Theatre and dance courses fulfill University distribution requirements in Humanities (III) and Fine Arts (IV) as designated in the course descriptions below.
-Theatre and Dance majors must complete the following distribution requirements: two units from Group I , two units from Group II , two units from outside the Department of Theatre & Dance in Group III , and one unit from outside the Department of Theatre & Dance in Group IV .
+Theatre courses fulfill University distribution requirements in Humanities (III) and Fine Arts (IV) as designated in the course descriptions.
+Theatre majors must complete the following distribution requirements: two units from Group I , two units from Group II , two units from outside the Performing Arts Department in Group III , and one non-theatre unit in Group IV .